-By \cite[Claim 9.1]{BCG} we have the convergence of empirical measures (in the sense of moments), and $\kappa_{l}$'s are the free cumulants of $\mu$ since it is shown to satisfy the combinatorial relation Eqn. (\ref{eq_momentcumulant}).
-Since $\{\kappa_{l}\}_{l=1}^{\infty}$ are explicitly one-one corresponding to the sequence of moments $\{m_{k}\}_{k=1}^{\infty}$, it completely characterizes $\mu$ (when the measure decays fast enough, which is the case in this text).

-\begin{example}[Gaussian ensemble] Letting $\alpha_i=0$ for all i's and $\delta = 1$ results in G$\beta$E. Note that all the free cumulants are zero, except for $\kappa_2=1$.
-This implies that the limiting spectral measure is given by Wigner's semi-circle law which has density
+\begin{example}[Gaussian ensemble] Letting $\alpha_i=0$ for $i\ge 1$ and $\alpha_0 = 1$ results in the G$\beta$E. Note that all the free cumulants are zero, except for $\kappa_2=1$.
+This implies that the limiting spectral measure is given by Wigner's semi-circle law, which has density

 and $0$ otherwise.
 The non-zero moments are given by

 where $C_n= \frac{1}{n+1} \binom{2n}{n}$ is the $n$-th Catalan number. \end{example}